fretboardfreak/kitty-theme-changer/README.rst

 Kitty Theme Changer provides simple CLI script that will help you test out and change theme configuration files for the Kitty Terminal Emulator.

+For more information on the terminal visit: https://github.com/kovidgoyal/kitty

+The Kitty Theme Changer script has been tested with the collection of themes found in the kitty-themes repository: https://github.com/dexpota/kitty-themes

 Installation
 ============